matianfu/telsa/README.md

 3. it has no support for compression
 4. it supports only RSA in public key signature for server certficate, due to limitation of forge
 5. the server MUST issue a CertificateRequest during handshake, otherwise, Telsa will throw an error
+6. the server certificate must have it's domain name in CN field of it Subject.
+Using `SubjectAltName` extension will fail the verification.

 In constructing a Telsa connection, a `key` must be provided as an option property.
 It may be a PEM format private key, or an asynchronous function that cound sign a chunk of data.
 Telsa will use the signature in CertifiateVerify hanshake message.